DEFRA/ffc-messaging/README.md

 `source` - Name of the service sending the message.
 For example, `ffc-demo-claim-service`

-`correlationId` - Optional, if distributed tracing through Application Insights is required.
+`correlationId` - Optional, if distributed tracing is required.

+`sessionId` - Optional, if queue has sessions enabled.

 #### Example